2014-2015 Room and Board Choices

 Have you ever stayed in a great hotel for a discounted nightly rate?
 Have you ever purchased something at a great sale price?
 These great deals occur when increases in supply outpace demand.
 This occurs in our housing as well.
 Each year, during the Fall Semester, Clark University's housing occupancy rates are higher than during the Spring Semester.
 In the spring many students go abroad or leave for other reasons.
 The goal of reducing the spring semester rates is to encourage students to move or stay on-campus during the spring when occupancy rates are lower.
 Think of the Spring Semester as one big sale on Clark University room and board plans!

-For any questions, please email Kevin Forti, Director of Residential Life and Housing.
+For any questions, please contact Residential Life and Housing.